takari/team-documentation/en/01-preface/01-chapter1.markdown

 This book is written for users who have experience with Maven.
 While Takari does offer Maven training for users, this book will assume that you are familiar with basic Maven concepts such as the POM or the Maven Lifecycle.
-With TDM, Takari wanted to make sure that we were focused on addressing critical gaps in Maven's core and Maven's plugins.
+With TEAM, Takari wanted to make sure that we were focused on addressing critical gaps in Maven's core and Maven's plugins.
 Good Maven documentation isn't one of these gaps, and if you are looking for practical information about Maven's basic